Are You Too Good as Number One on Your Sales Team?

-Your spanking new CRM produces many reports that show what future sales – might be.
+Your brand spanking new CRM produces many reports that show what future sales – might be.

-“Based on our CRM data – this is our future sales!
+“Based on our CRM data – this should be our future sales!
 Maybe …”

 Managers love reports.
 The more reports they show in their executive meetings the more work they can show they’re doing.
 Then if those projected CRM numbers don’t happen – it isn’t the manager’s fault.
 The data was bad.

-4) Sales contracts go from 1 page to 12 pages
+4) Sales contracts grow from 1 page to 12 pages

 During the first couple of years in your sales operation your prospects become clients by signing a one-page agreement.
 If a deal needs to get done, you write it up on a cocktail napkin.
-(My Boss framed a cocktail napkin deal of mine once and hung it in his office.)
+(Once, My Boss framed a cocktail napkin deal of mine and hung it in his office.)